ghostburns/ETS0309-15-3rd-yr/Python_101/README.md

 - str.lower(): Converts all characters to lowercase.
 - str.upper(): Converts all characters to uppercase.
 - str.title(): Capitalizes the first letter of each word.
 - str.capitalize(): Capitalizes only the first character.
 - str.swapcase(): Swaps the case of all letters.
 - str.find(): Returns the index of the first occurrence of a substring.
 - str.index(): Returns the index of the first occurrence; raises an error if not found.
 - str.startswith(): Checks if the string begins with a specified prefix.
 - str.endswith(): Checks if the string ends with a specified suffix.
+- str.count(): Returns the count of non-overlapping occurrences of a substring.
+- str.replace(): Returns a copy of the string with occurrences of a substring replaced.
+- str.strip(): Returns a copy of the string with leading and trailing whitespace removed.

 ## Method Explanations and Examples